Getting Started

 HTTP `Link` header

-Link: </.well-known/agent-card.json>; rel="service-desc"; type="application/json"
+Link: </.well-known/agent-card.json>; rel="service-desc"; type="application/json",

 This belongs in app server, CDN, or reverse-proxy header config.
+It is a discovery header, not an executable task link.

-HTML head tag
+HTML head tags

 <link rel="service-desc" href="/.well-known/agent-card.json" type="application/json" />